 Certain legal matters in connection with this Offering will be passed upon by Miller Thomson LLP on behalf of the Issuer.

 Auditor, Transfer Agent and Registrar

 The Auditors of the Issuer is Grant Thornton LLP.
-Computershare Trust Company of Canada will act as the transfer agent and registrar of the Trust Units.
+Computershare Trust Company of Canada will act as the transfer agent, and SGGG Fund Services Inc. will act as the registrar of the Trust Units.